Last Updated: May 4, 2020

 The entire world is adjusting to a new normal as we’ve transitioned to not going out unnecessarily in order to combat the spread of COVID-19.
 The first priority of Quicken Loans is the health and safety of our team members, clients and communities.

 While beating the virus is the top concern, we understand that this causes an economic disruption that may result in some of our clients having temporary financial difficulties.
-If you’re concerned about your ability to make your payment as a result of COVID-19, here’s what you need to know.
+If you’re concerned about your ability to make your mortgage payment as a result of COVID-19, here’s what you need to know.

 Resources For Quicken Loans Clients Impacted By COVID-19